SouravD-Me/Sentiment-classification-with-GST-tweet-data-on-LSTM-based-on-polarity-popularity-model/README.md

 <br><br><br>
 ⦁  *Please* open all the txt and CSV files using Notepad++ and MS Excel respectively.
-Since the tweet data is dense with multiple parameters, traditional notepad and/or rich text document will not be able to show it properly. <br><br>
+Since the tweet data is dense with multiple parameters, traditional notepad may not be able to show it properly. <br><br>